leanstacks/angular-fundamentals/README.md

 The branch named `bootstrap-css` contains the source code illustrated in the episode [Using the Bootstrap and Font Awesome Frameworks with AngularJS](https://youtu.be/pvn35slQu24?list=PLGDwUiT1wr696cif6lV8V4-HKGbDzR7iZ).

+#### ng-route

+The branch named `ng-route` contains the source code illustrated in the episode [Creating Parameterized Routes with the AngularJS ngRoute Module](https://youtu.be/zQguioTdaV8?list=PLGDwUiT1wr696cif6lV8V4-HKGbDzR7iZ).

 ## Languages